moonbitlang/moonbit-textbook/docs/05-trees.md

 ### Balanced Binary Trees

 Finally, we delve into the balanced binary trees.
 When explaining binary search trees, we mentioned that the worst-case number of searches in a binary search tree depends on the height of the tree.
 Insertion and deletion on a binary search tree may cause the tree to become unbalanced, meaning that one subtree's height is significantly greater than the other's.
-For example, if we insert elements from 1 to 5 in sequence, we'll get a tree as shown in the lower left diagram.
+For example, if we insert elements from $1$ to $5$ in sequence, we'll get a tree as shown in the lower left diagram.

 ![](/pics/worst-bst-en.drawio.webp)

-We can see that for the entire tree, the height of the left subtree is -1 because it's an empty tree, while the height of the right subtree is 3.
-In this case, the worst-case number of searches equals the number of elements in the tree, which is 5.
-However, if the tree is more balanced, meaning the heights of the two subtrees are similar, as shown in the right diagram, the maximum depth of a node is at most 2, which is approximately $log_2n$ times, where n is the number of elements in the tree.
+We can see that for the entire tree, the height of the left subtree is $-1$ because it's an empty tree, while the height of the right subtree is $3$.
+In this case, the worst-case number of searches equals the number of elements in the tree, which is $5$.
+However, if the tree is more balanced, meaning the heights of the two subtrees are similar, as shown in the right diagram, the maximum depth of a node is at most $2$, which is approximately $\log_2n$ times, where $n$ is the number of elements in the tree.
 As you may recall from the curve of the logarithmic function, when the number of elements in the tree is large, there can be a significant difference in the worst-case search time between the two scenarios.
 Therefore, we hope to avoid this worst-case scenario to ensure that we always have good query performance.
 To achieve this, we can introduce a class of data structures called balanced binary trees, where the heights of any node's left and right subtrees are approximately equal.
 Common types of balanced binary trees include AVL trees, 2-3 trees, or red-black trees.
 Here, we'll discuss AVL trees, which are relatively simple.

 The key to maintaining balance in a binary balanced tree is that when the tree becomes unbalanced, we can rearrange the tree to regain balance.
 The insertion and deletion of AVL trees are similar to standard binary search trees, except that AVL trees perform adjustments after each insertion or deletion to ensure the tree remains balanced.
 We add a height attribute to the node definition.